Art, Meditation, and Medical Practice: Johannes Vermeer's The Geographer

 The colors in this painting serve to unify the composition and create a soft sense of boundary in which this man lives and works.
 The gorgeous oranges and blues, as complementary colors, create a lush and intimate feeling.
 We see them in his robe, the tapestry, the small chair in the background, and in the shade of the light entering the room.

-Art can be a way to access mindful exploration.
+Art can be a doorway to mindful exploration.
 Sometimes this is called slow looking.
 You don’t have to be an expert in art or a mindfulness practitioner.
 Even just a few minutes with a work of art can allow your mind to clear and give you space to create a sense of connection to another human being.
 The Geographer is a perfect stepping off point for this kind of exploration.

 This post contains Amazon affiliate links.
 I may earn a small commission when you click on the links, at no additional cost to you.
 These commissions help to support the website.